-In addition, biomedical engineering Bachelor of Science students are required to complete two capstone courses.
-Students work in teams to develop an intensively researched project proposal that addresses a real-world problem.
-The work begun in the first capstone course is carried through to the second, in which students will have the opportunity to implement and present their applied research projects.
+In addition, during the bachelor’s in biomedical engineering at GCU, you will complete a two semesters-long capstone course series.
+For this, you will work in teams to develop an intensively researched project proposal that addresses a real-world problem.
+The work begun in the first semester is carried through to the second, in which you will have the opportunity to implement your design and present your applied research project prototype.

 Prepare for a rewarding and purposeful career in biomedical engineering by learning to address real-world problems as you work through a modern curriculum.
 Qualified biomedical engineers have many job opportunities available to pursue.
 Some of the career paths that may be related to this degree include:

-The undergraduate BS in biomedical engineering degree can lay a foundation for students to pursue advanced degrees.
+The undergraduate biomedical engineering degree can lay a foundation for you to pursue advanced degrees.
 A master’s or doctoral degree may pave the way for high-level career opportunities.

 General Education Requirements